Venyukovioidea: Description

 A notable aspect of venyukovioids is that they have a very similar jaw structure to the dicynodonts.
 This includes a wide zygomatic arch that bows upwards, allowing for the attachment of large jaw adductor muscles both inside the temporal fenestra and another on the outside attached beneath the arch (the external lateral adductor).
-Such a muscle is otherwise only known pstrain dicynodonts proper.
+Such a muscle is otherwise only found in dicynodonts proper among anomodonts.
 There is even a bony shelf of bone on the sides of the lower jaw for these muscles to attach to, very similar to the jaw muscle arrangement of dicynodonts.
 The jaw joint is also relatively long in venyukovioids, permitting it to slide backwards in a palinal stroke.
 This is only incipiently present in genera such as Ulemica, but is very well-developed in Suminia, which exhibits extensive sliding of the jaw in parallel with dicynodonts.
 It was once thought this was a shared trait between them, indicative of a close common ancestry.
 However, the absence of such palinal chewing in other anomodonts potentially closer to dicynodonts (such as Patranomodon) and its incipient development in less-derived venyukovioids (Ulemica) implies this was an example of convergent evolution as a similar adaptation to herbivory.